Methodology

 - AI-generated analysis — the scoring framework was designed and all product analyses were generated using AI agents.
 The project maintainer reviews and publishes the results but does not independently verify every claim.

-- Open to correction — if you find errors or disagree with a score, a public contact method is coming soon.
+- Open to correction — if you find errors or disagree with a score, email .